brendanclarke/LXR/manual/chapters/05_operation_modes.md

 the individual morph of all voices.

-Single voice morph can be set from the PERF menu, from CC1 on individual voice MIDI channels, from step automation on the sequencer, or through velocity or LFO modulation.
+Single voice morph can be set from the PERF menu, from CC1 on individual voice MIDI channels, from step automation on the sequencer, through velocity automation, and by LFO modulation.
 All morph except for LFO modulation will update the parameter shown in the PERF menu.

 For loading a morph target, see the Load and Save Mode section.